 That's a common trend with rally games though, they're known for being unforgiving compared to their racetrack based rivals.
 Speaking of tracks, CMR2 features 8 different courses based in a variety of countries, with the added ability to race at different times of the day.
 You can race through these stages with 22 unique cars to choose from.

-This was the second instalment in the Colin McRae series however its release didn’t come without competition, Ridge Racer V and Midnight Club: Street Racing was also released in the year 2000 but were instead released for the brand new Playstation 2, but the real competition came from Gran Turismo 2, released in the year prior for Playstation 1.
+This was the second installment in the Colin McRae series however its release didn't come without competition, Ridge Racer V and Midnight Club: Street Racing was also released in the year 2000 but was instead released for the brand new Playstation 2, but the real competition came from Gran Turismo 2, released in the year prior for Playstation 1.